ryan-roemer/loose-bits/_posts/2013-10-21-writing-a-technical-book-part-2.md

 Over the next few months, I dug in and cranked out the chapters in my nights and weekends (with a generous interruption for moving to Seattle).
 The writing was relatively straightforward in terms of subject matter and getting it down on paper, but the process itself was quite difficult and taxing.

-A non-exhaustive list of the rough parts of writing most of the book includes the following:
+If I were to categorize the toughest parts of writing out the initial chapter drafts during this big push, the top items would be:

 * **Exhaustion**:
   I was pretty tired when writing.
 I started working on the book many nights